Yvonne Davis

 Yvonne Davis is a Democratic member of the Texas House of Representatives, representing the 111th District since 1992.

 Birth

 Davis was born on February 4, 1955, in Dallas, Texas.

 Education

 Davis received her BS at the University of Houston.

 Professional experience

 Yvonne Davis has been a small business owner.

 Political experience

 Davis has been a member of the Texas State House of Representatives since 1992.
-Rep. Davis currently services on the Transportation Committee as well as Judiciary and Civil Jurisprudence where she serves as vice-chair.
+Rep. Davis currently serves on the Transportation and Judiciary and Civil Jurisprudence Committees.